near/NEPs/text/0000-near-shell.md

 `.near-config/settings.js`

 In summary, "settings" are key-value pairs that are set by `near-shell` and relate to the behavior of how it operates in a given project directory.
 They do not relate to the development or deployment of smart contracts.

+**Note**: project-level settings can exist in the user's home directory as well.
+In this case, projects without their own `.near-config/settings.js` will use the home directory settings. `near-shell` will be quite verbose when running a command, letting the user know which settings and configuration files are being used when the user runs commands.

 #### Configuration
 Configuration are key-value pairs that relate to development and deployment of smart contracts and refer to *connection* information.